You are here

 - Slow response

-- In some clients, such as Microsoft Remote Desktop, you can change the options of the connection.
-For example, after clicking Options,the Experience tab contains quality options.
+- In some clients, such as Windows App / Microsoft Remote Desktop, you can edit a connection's configuration to change options.
+For example, the Color Quality can be lowered to 16 bit.
 If your remote desktop is not reactive enough, you can experiment with these to find suitable settings.

 - Inkscape doesn't work properly